 Process or group replication has been mainly proposed in HPC to cope with fail-stop errors.
-However, another challenge is represented by silent errors, or silent data corruption, whose threat can no longer be ignored [36, 49, 34].
+However, another challenge is represented by silent errors, or silent data corruption, whose threat can no longer be ignored [41, 54, 39].
 There are several causes of silent errors, such as cosmic radiation, packaging pollution, among others.
-Silent errors can strike the cache and memory (bit flips) as well as CPU operations; in the latter case they resemble floating-point errors due to improper rounding, but have a dramatically larger impact because any bit of the result, not only low-order mantissa bits, can be corrupted.
+Silent errors can strike the cache and memory (bit flips) as well as CPU operations; in the latter case they resemble floating-point errors due to improper rounding, but have a dramatically larger impact because any bit of the result, not only the low-order mantissa bits, can be corrupted.
 In contrast to a fail-stop error whose detection is immediate, a silent error is identified only when the corrupted data leads to an unusual application behavior.
 Such detection latency raises a new challenge: if the error struck before the last checkpoint, and is detected after that checkpoint, then the checkpoint is corrupted and cannot be used for rollback.
-To distinguish from fail-stop failures, we use MTBE instead of MTBF to characterize the rate of silent errors.

-To address the problem of silent errors, many application-specific detectors, or verification mechanisms, have been proposed (see Section 2 for a survey).
+To address the problem of detection latency in silent errors, many application-specific detectors, or verification mechanisms, have been proposed (see Section 2 for a survey).
 It is not clear, however, whether a special-purpose detector can be designed for each scientific application.
-In addition, application-specific verification mechanisms only protect from some types of error sources, and fail to provide accurate and efficient detection of all silent errors.
-In fact, providing such detectors for scientific applications has been identified as one of the hardest challenges1 towards extreme-scale computing [12, 13].
+In addition, application-specific verification mechanisms can only protect an application from certain types of errors, and fail to provide accurate and efficient detection of all silent errors.
+In fact, providing such detectors for scientific applications has been identified as one of the hardest challenges1 towards extreme-scale computing [15, 16].

-Altogether, silent errors call for revisiting replication in the framework of scientific application executing on large-scale HPC platforms.
+Altogether, silent errors call for revisiting replication in the framework of scientific applications executing on large-scale HPC platforms.
 Because replication is now applied at the process level, scale becomes an even harder-to-fight enemy.
 Processor count ranges to about 10^5 on the K-computer and TaihuLight systems.
-The number of processors could increase further to 10^6 (hence 10^6 or more processes) on Exascale systems, with billions of threads [20].
-In addition, the probability of several errors striking during an execution can get significant, depending upon whether or not circuit manufacturers increase significantly the protection of the logic, latch/flip-flops and static arrays in the processor.
-In a recent paper [43], the authors consider that with significant more protection (more hardware, more power consumption), the FIT2 rate for undetected errors on a processor circuit could be maintained to around 20.
+The number of processors could increase further to 10^6 (hence 10^6 or more processes) on Exascale systems, with billions of threads [24].
+In addition, the probability of several errors striking during an execution can get significant, depending upon whether or not circuit manufacturers increase significantly the protection of the logic, latch/flip-flops and static arrays in the processors.
+In a recent paper [47], the authors consider that with significant more protection (more hardware, more power consumption), the FIT2 rate for undetected errors on a processor circuit could be maintained to around 20.
+But without additional protection compared to the current situation, the FIT rate for undetected errors could be as high as 5,000 (or 1 error every 200,000 hours).
+Combining 10 millions of devices with this FIT rate would result in a silent error in the system every 72 seconds.
+This work aims at providing a quantitative assessment of the potential of duplication and triplication to mitigate such a threat.